In This Article

 Q. Is a prompt required?

 Q. Is there a reset button for this knowledge check?
-In other words, I got it right, but I want to see why my choice was the best option.
+I got the answer right, but I want to see why my choice was the best option.

 A. This is not possible.
-You can only click 'Try Again' if you were wrong.
+You can only click 'Try Again' if you answered incorrectly.

 Q. Can a matching element be added to the element library?